KF Skënderbeu: Supporters

 Skenderbeu is considered to be one of the best supported clubs in Albania, with the majority of fans live in the Korçë District, which has a population of just under 140,000.
 The main supporters' group for the club is called Ujqërit e Dëborës, which literally translates to snow wolves.
 The group was formed in 2008 and quickly became considered the club's main supporters' group.
 They are present at every home game at the Skënderbeu Stadium and they also organise trips to every away game of the season, also attending Albania national team games alongside other teams' supporters' groups.
 It is compulsory for every member to wear either the group's or Skënderbeu's clothing during games to distinguish between other fans.
 The group also has factions in different cities around the world where there are Albanian diaspora, including Toronto, Canada.
 Yearly membership to be an official member of the group costs 1000 lek (€7,14 or £5.86 as of 1 February 2014).

 They have a fierce rivalry with KF Tirana's supports groups Tirona Fanatics, with both sets of fans being involved in hooligan activities since Skënderbeu's rise to prominence overtaking KF Tirana around 2010.
-In September 2013 prior to an away game in Tiranë the Ujqërit e Deborës group called upon Tirona Fanatics members to reduce the tensions between the two sets of fans.
+In September 2013 prior to an away game in Tirana the Ujqërit e Deborës group called upon Tirona Fanatics members to reduce the tensions between the two sets of fans.

 In November 2013, Skënderbeu was forced to play Flamurtari Vlorë behind closed doors due to the behaviour of Ujqërit e Dëborës against Partizani in a 3–0 win on 2 November.
 The game against Partizani Tirana was seen by attended by 5500 and there were no altercations between rival fans or any offensive chanting but the Albanian Football Association deemed the choreography of the Ujqërit e Dëborës to be worthy of a one match ban on supporters.